Good Diabetes management can be achieved by the following:

 To stay healthy with diabetes, it's important to reduce your risk of developing problems, such as high blood glucose levels, high blood pressure, and high cholesterol.

-To reduce your risk for these problems, make sure you:
+To reduce your risk for these problems, make sure you do the following: